 Given the tremendous diversity of the learning challenges our students face, no one approach will work for everyone.
 Some students make rapid gains when we use assistive technologies to help them solve particular problems.
 For others, assistive technologies can help them overcome a lifetime of frustration over difficulties in communicating.

-Dearborn’s shops and studios help students gain technical and marketable skills, while providing them with opportunities for self-expression and experiences that can dramatically improve their self-esteem.
+Dearborn’s metalworking and woodworking classes as well as studios help students gain technical and marketable skills, while providing them with opportunities for self-expression and experiences that can dramatically improve their self-esteem.
 For some students whose school lives have been particularly frustrating, shops and studio play a critical role in helping students re-connect with the idea of school and learning.

-All ninth and tenth grade students complete sessions in four different studios: wood shop, metal shop, jewelry and digital media.
-Shops and studios are held four times a week and last 45 minutes.
+All ninth and tenth grade students complete sessions in four different studios: woodworking, metalworking, jewelry and digital media.
+Studios are held four times a week and last 45 minutes.
 In each rotation, students start with projects that help them master basic skills and safety and advance to projects requiring master-level capabilities.
-Eleventh and twelfth grade students focus on a specific discipline.
-Interested students in all grades can also choose a shop or studio course as an elective.
+Eleventh and 12th grade students focus on a specific discipline.
+Interested students in all grades can also choose a studio course as an elective.

 Every semester, we see students develop passion and pride in their work and respect and appreciation for the work of others.
 Our arts and crafts sales at the end of each semester are capstone experiences where student artists are able to exhibit and sell their work to the public.
 Students can gain enough expertise to transition successfully to post-secondary training and employment in their area of interest.

-Students in high school woodshop learn the basics of woodworking.
-After a comprehensive orientation on shop safety, students have at their disposal all the tools of the craftsman’s trade.
+Students in high school woodworking classes learn the basics of woodworking.
+After a comprehensive orientation on safety, students have at their disposal all the tools of the craftsman’s trade.
 One machine at a time, students acquire the skills necessary to become independent woodworkers.

 In addition to learning the safe use of power tools, students are exposed to modern work techniques that emphasize forward thinking and efficiency and the principles of the design/build process.
 Each student helps to form their assignments by choosing from a list of experience-appropriate project ideas.
 With the aid of source books for inspiration, students learn to communicate ideas effectively through sketches, shop drawings and verbal descriptions.
 After completing a set of dimensioned drawings and a parts list, students put their preparations to the test by building what they have designed.